 Harvard-MIT SPS Chilloquium Speaker Series

 This summer, Harvard-Radcliffe Society of Physics Students (SPS) & MIT SPS have joined forces to organize the weekly Chilloquium speaker series.
-Initiated in the summer of 2020, Chilloquium offer an opportunity for everyone passionate about physics to come together each week to learn about cutting-edge research in a variety of exciting fields and interact with remarkable and inspiring physicists in an informal and accessible setting.
-You can find previous Chilloquium talks on Harvard-Radcliffe SPS Youtube Channel here.
+Initiated in the summer of 2020, Chilloquium offers an opportunity for everyone passionate about physics to come together each week to learn about cutting-edge research in a variety of exciting fields and interact with remarkable and inspiring physicists in an informal and accessible setting.
+You can find previous Chilloquium talks on the Harvard-Radcliffe SPS Youtube Channel here.

 Feel free to join us this summer—for one talk or many—especially if you are an undergraduate interested in what careers in physics look like.